Layout

 In today’s global environment, a manufacturing partner in low-cost regions often carries out this manufacturing process.
 This is called sourcing and is most often done by a contract manufacturer who either designs it for you or builds the product based on your design (the development cost is usually built into the product cost if the contract manufacturer does the design and certifications).

-While nearly every company develops new products or services, the new product introduction process differs substantially from one company to another.
+While nearly every company develops new products or services, the latest product introduction process differs substantially from one company to another.
 Variables include the industry, the product type, the amount of innovation, materials, supply chain considerations, key components, time-to-market constraints, and labor cost.

 Why is NPI process so important?